What is the subconscious mind all about?

 The conscious mind acts as a filterer and logical processor of the information that is received by it from the external environment.

-Based on this information, it forms beliefs and then stores these beliefs in the subconscious mind so that the behaviour which is consistent with such beliefs is carried out automatically or without much thinking.
+Based on this information, it forms beliefs and then stores these beliefs in the subconscious mind so that the behavior which is consistent with such beliefs is carried out automatically or without much thinking.

 If I tell you that the earth is flat, your conscious mind will process this information, only to find out that it isn’t true (based on your knowledge of the earth being round, unless you’re a flat-earther) and therefore it will reject and filter this information to prevent it from turning into a belief.